• Product Introduction

 edgeone pages dev

 After enabling DEV mode, you can access it at localhost:8088.
-Taking ai-sdk-chatbot-starter as an example, once started locally, the project interface at localhost:8088 is as follows:
+Taking ai-sdk-chatbot-starter as an example, upon successful local startup, the project interface at localhost:8088 is as follows:

-Next, perform custom development and debug locally.
+Next, perform custom development and debug the effect locally.
 This can be modified based on personal business requirements.

-After modifying the project, if you need to publish local changes to the EdgeOne Pages online environment, only need to run the following command to update the code to Github.
-The following:
+After modifying the project, if you need to publish the local changes to the online environment of EdgeOne Pages, only need to use the following command to update the code to Github.
+As follows:

 git add .